antonmry/jexler/side/guide/guide.md

 The trick is that all Groovy scripts in the jexlers directory are part of the class path.

 So, for example, if you wanted a more sophisticated version of CronService, you could copy the CronService.java from the jexler source to a MyCronService.groovy in the jexlers directory in the jexler webapp and do the same for CronEvent.
-After a few boilerplate changes, you should have a MyCronService that does the same as CronService (this works, I tried it!) and could start adding new features, etc.
+After a few boilerplate changes, you should have a MyCronService that does the same as CronService (this works, I tried it!) and then you could start adding new features, etc.

 And if you feel that it would be great if jexler had more services out-of-the-box, feel free to write your own Java or Groovy library of services and make it available.